ACT-Anti-Corruption-Thailand/actai-procurement/README.md

 ## 🍧 Production Deployment (Docker)

 There is a deployment CI/CD workflow available on GitHub Actions.
-Just push to GitHub or manually trigger the workflow in the Actions tab.
+Manually trigger the workflow in the [Actions](https://github.com/ACT-Anti-Corruption-Thailand/actai-procurement/actions) tab.

 ## 🍫 Related resources